godotengine/godot-docs/classes/class_networkedmultiplayerenet.rst

 | *Getter* | get_compression_mode()      |
 +----------+-----------------------------+

 The compression method used for network packets.
-Default is no compression.
 These have different tradeoffs of compression speed versus bandwidth, you may need to test which one works best for your use case if you use compression at all.
+Default value: :ref:`COMPRESS_NONE<class_NetworkedMultiplayerENet_constant_COMPRESS_NONE>`.

 .. _class_NetworkedMultiplayerENet_property_transfer_channel: